https://www.youcaring.com/gwenfreestorm-737935

 America is not the first country to have a registry for sex offenders and it appears that not many of the world’s countries are willing to follow the United States of America’s example.
 Particularly since the United Nations Survey of Crime Trends in the industrialized countries show that women in the United States are more than twice as likely to be raped than in Sweden, and Denmark; three times more likely to be raped than in Germany and five times more likely to be raped than women in England (Salas).

 Morally the sex-offender laws run a very close line between what is morally right and morally wrong.
 History is riddled with similar types of punishments; however, most of those punishments have long been abandoned as cruel and unusual.
 In the past people have been forced to wear a badge to declare who and what, they are or did; both in the puritan times, in New England during the Salem Witch Trials as well as the Jews in pre-World War II Germany.
 Some of the current legal suggestions for monitoring sex offenders are just newer versions of these degrading and demoralizing laws.
 Some law makers have suggested tattoos across a person’s forehead, (reminds me of the tattoos the Jews in the concentration camps suffered) some suggest special license plates, or driver’s licenses, or continual electronic GPS monitoring.
 The financial cost of that is astronomical, with a daily bill of upwards to $80’s.
 Sex offenders will never be able to pay that because of the employment issues.
-If teachers are forbidden to use public shaming and humiliation forms of discipline because of the social trauma inflicted on the child, why then is the government aloud to impose this kind of trauma on a sex-offender who has completed treatment and their family (Kohlmeyer)
+If teachers are forbidden to use public shaming and humiliation forms of discipline because of the social trauma inflicted on the child, why then is the government aloud to impose this kind of trauma on a sex-offender who has completed treatment and their family (Kohlmeyer).

 Many people working to change these laws claim that the 8th Amendment to the Constitution outlaws Cruel and Unusual Punishments, and that, the registry and its shamming policies do just that.
 The Association for the Treatment of Sexual Abusers does not believe that offender registries are working.
 In fact they believe that it is having the opposite effect.
 There is a registry growth rate of about 8% per year.
 Thus the conclusion of the ATSA is that the registries seem to be putting more children at risk because communities focus too much on the known offender and forget to be watchful of the unknown offenders (Salas).
 In a Minnesotan study done in 2008, 224 sex-offenders were analyzed to see if residency restrictions had any effect on future offences.